Reading

 The template is set up to compile remotely using GitHub actions.
 This will make sure that your code is reproducible.

-1. Use the Cheatsheet to add sections and some example narrative.
+1. Use the Cheatsheet to explore functionality of quarto.

 2. Add more figures or different versions of a figure